asselkassenova/data_analyst_portfolio/R/README.md

 Hi there!

-In this file you will find prediction of personal loan accetance by a bank customer performed for marketing department.
+In this file you will find prediction of personal loan acceptance by a bank customer performed for marketing department.

 - Rmd file contains the code lines with alongside of detailed explanation of each outcome
 - Pdf file is review friendly version of the R markdown file